goutamir007/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 ### Task 1: Mitigate security alerts

 In this task, you will load sample security alerts and review the alert details.

-1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-2. In the Edge browser, open the Azure portal at (https://portal.azure.com).
+1. In the Edge browser, open the Azure portal at (https://portal.azure.com).

-3. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.
+2. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.

-4. In the **Enter password** dialog box, copy, and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+3. In the **Enter password** dialog box, copy, and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

-5. In the Search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.
+4. In the Search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.

-6. Under *General*, select **Security alerts** in the portal menu.
+5. Under *General*, select **Security alerts** in the portal menu.

-7. Select **Sample alerts** from the command bar (hint: you may need to select the ellipsis button from the command bar).
+6. Select **Sample alerts** from the command bar (hint: you may need to select the ellipsis button from the command bar).

-8. In the Create sample alerts (Preview) pane make sure your subscription is selected.
+7. In the Create sample alerts (Preview) pane make sure your subscription is selected.
 Make sure all sample alerts are selected in the *Defender for Cloud plans* area and select **Create sample alerts**.

     >**Note:** This sample alert creation process may take a few minutes to complete, wait for the "Successfully created sample alerts" notification.
 Once complete each of the alerts should appear in the *Security alerts* area.

-9. For each of the alerts perform the following actions:
+8. For each of the alerts perform the following actions:

     A. Select the alert, information about the alert should appear.
 Select **View full details**.